CNS Neurosurgery’s COVID-19 (Novel Coronavirus) Current Rooms & Pre-Operative Protocol (2020)

 We hope you are well and safe.

 During the COVID-19 pandemic, we are open Monday, Tuesday, Thursday and Friday (9-5), for consultations and IMEs and emergency surgery, but our consultations are by telephone or Skype only (i.e., tele-health/tele-medicine), and not in-person.
-This will remain in effect until the infective ‘season’ is deemed to be over by AusGov authorities, which we anticipate will be at the end of this Australian winter.
+This will remain in effect until the end of July 2020.
+We will be looking forward to resuming face-to-face consultations and elective surgeries at that time.

 We were one of the first Private surgical practices in Australia to adopt tele-consultations/tele-medicine nation- and world-wide seven years ago (2013), and we are in a very good position to continue offering this excellent and helpful service.